Shane-Lester99/Arcade-Booth-System/README.md

-:Author: ShaneLester28
-:Email: Shanejlester@gmail.com
-:Date: 07/11/2018
-:Revision: 1
-:License: MIT
 # Arcade Booth System

-This repository contains the schematics, part list, and code to reproduce a classic arcade booth.
+This repository contains the part list, schematics, and code to reproduce a classic arcade booth.
 Currently only the game Tic Tac Toe exists in the booth, but an additional menu could be programmed in to add additional games.

 ## Parts List

 - Two 16 by 24 LED chainable matrices produced by Adafruit used as screens and bought [here](https://www.adafruit.com/product/555?gclid=EAIaIQobChMIir6Ykan3wIVAQOGCh3SggV2EAQYAyABEgKsF_D_BwE).
 This required an external library: a driver to interface between the programming and the hardware downloaded [here](https://github.com/adafruit/HT1632).

-- Elegoo Uno R3 produced by Elegoo via their super starter kit bought [here](https://www.elegoo.com/product/elegoo- uno-project-super-starter-kit/).
+- Elegoo Uno R3 produced by Elegoo via their super starter kit bought [here](https://www.elegoo.com/product/elegoo-uno-project-super-starter-kit/).

 - Arduino Uno R3 shield found in the Elegoo super starter kit